 A vital difference in how the Chinese use alphabets, whether Zhuyin or Pinyin, versus Western countries and some Asian ones like Vietnam, is that in China, alphabets are only used to describe the

 sound of Chinese characters and not used as a complete writing system.
 Therefore, both Zhuyin and Pinyin appear only as annotations to Chinese characters, never by themselves.

 The Proper Mandarin™ Curriculum and Textbook Series starts with phonics, progresses to Chinese characters with phonetic annotations, and finally to Chinese characters exclusively.

 As discussed above, phonetic systems describe the pronunciation of words.
 Romanization systems, in contrast, simply depicts words, usually proper nouns, in the Roman alphabet.
 Pinyin is both a phonetic system and a Romanization system.

 Historically, the most commonly used Romanization system is the Wade-Giles system, introduced by Thomas Wade and Herbert Giles in 1892.
 Pinyin was adopted as the standard Romanization system by the ISO in 1982 and by Taiwan in 2009.
-With some exceptions, Pinyin has replaced the Wade-Giles system as the standard Chinese Romanization method in mainland China since the early 1960s, internationally since the early 1980s, and in Taiwan since the 2010s.
+With some exceptions, Pinyin has replaced the Wade-Giles system as the standard Chinese Romanization method in mainland China.
 Some examples of the differences between Wade-Giles and Pinyin are as follows:

 Wade-Giles: Teng Hsiao-ping Mao Tse-tung Peking